 - Provide robust treatment and recovery resources for patients struggling with addiction, particularly seeking individualized care to maximize potential for success

-- Support policies that are more supportive of medicated recovery methods
+- Support policies that are more supportive of medicated recovery methods for substance abuse disorder

 - Encourage the state of Utah to join the coalition of nearly thirty states, counties and cities (including Salt Lake County) in a class-action suit that will hold pharmaceutical companies responsible for their part in creating the opioid crisis